 This will allow you to see how your testers will experience your maze without recording any data.

 Once your maze is live, you can start testing it with people.
-There are a couple of ways to get your maze tested:
+There are different approaches to get your maze tested:

-- Copy your link: Share your maze with your own testers.
+- Copy your link: Share a link to your maze via your own channels.
+Learn more

-- Hire testers: Order results from our curated panel.
-Learn more about recruiting testers from our panel.
+- Hire from our Panel: Recruit testers from our panel.
+Learn more

 In addition to your results, Maze automatically creates a report for you to review and share with your colleagues, executives, and stakeholders.
 A report is created for every maze tested with at least one participant.